Electric activity at magnetic moment fragmentation in spin ice: Discussion

 \section{Discussion}

 In this paper we demonstrated that in spin ice systems (kagome, pyrochlores) there exist quite nontrivial electric properties when there occurs in them a moment fragmentation --- the formation of a partially ordered state in which monopoles and antimonopoles are present on every triangle in kagome and every tetrahedron in pyrochlores and are ordered in a two-sublattice fashion, while spins themselves are still disordered.
 This partial ordering strongly influences electric dipoles attached to every monopole and antimonopole in both these systems.
-Whereas without moment fragmentation these dipoles are random and dynamic (fluctuating together with spins), in the fragmentation state they are paired into $(\vec d, -\vec d)$ pairs on neighbouring triangles or tetrahedra.
+Whereas without moment fragmentation these dipoles are random and dynamic (fluctuating together with spins), in the fragmentation state they are paired into $({\bf d}, -{\bf d})$ pairs on neighbouring triangles or tetrahedra.
 Therefore the transition to a fragmentation state should lead to a reduction of electric activity present in spin ice systems without fragmentation due to random and dynamic dipoles, which is seen e.g.\ in microwave absorption~\cite{Grams}.
-Such reduction of microwave absorption during a transition to a moment fragmentation state should be measurable experimentally.

 On the other hand, electric currents existing in triangles with noncoplanar spins~\cite{BBMK,Khomskii-chirality} behave differently in kagome and in pyrochlore systems.
-In kagome systems (``kagome-from-pyrochlores'', see SI) such currents and the orbital moments associated with them, random in the usual case, become long-range ordered simultaneously with the ordering of monopoles at moment fragmentation.
-In pyrochlores, however, such currents and the corresponding orbital moments in the fragmentation state remain random, but are also paired, in this case into $(\vec L, \vec L)$ pairs.
+In kagome systems (``kagome-from-pyrochlores'', see Supplementary Information) such currents and the orbital moments associated with them, random in the usual case, become long-range ordered simultaneously with the ordering of monopoles at moment fragmentation.
+In pyrochlores, however, such currents and the corresponding orbital moments in the fragmentation state remain random, but are also paired, but in this case into $({\bf L}, {\bf L})$ pairs.

 The formation of staggered current pattern and staggered scalar spin chirality in ``kagome-from-pyrochlores'' may lead to quite nontrivial effects.
 It is known that the existence of scalar spin chirality and the corresponding Berry phase leads to the appearance of very strong fictitious magnetic field.
 For total nonzero spin chirality it leads, in particular, to the intrinsic anomalous Hall effect~\cite{Taguchi}.
-In our case we have staggered chiralities, thus one has to devise special experiments to detect it and to study its consequences.
-This might be a challenging problem for experimentalists.